jagbata/EE322/Lab 6/Lab6.md

 I don't know what this does, nothing appears and I have to ctrl+C to clear I asked a friend for help and he told me to type *localhost:8080* in the search bar and it told me how often the page was refreshed, both on the page itself and in the terminal

+Once you close the tab, it tells you *response end call done* and *request event fired*

 # Lab 6B #

 This part deals with using Mustache